 Health communities faced a dilemma: Protect their patients and residents from the virus, while helping them stay socially connected.
 This is the kind of creative challenge that falls on caregivers – those dedicated people who provide food, medication management, nursing, companionship, and everyday acts of care to millions of seniors across the country.
 These are the caregivers that Ceca Foundation celebrates every day through its recognition and reward program.

-One such caregiver is Sudi Rodway, a Recreational Therapist at Stoddard Baptist Nursing Home in Washington, DC.
-Back when Stoddard’s residents were locked-down due to the pandemic, residents’ families and friends were shut out.
-Sudi Rodway remained present to help alleviate the isolation residents felt and took on the extra role of helping them do video calls with friends and family… every day.
+One such caregiver is Sudi Rodway, a recreational therapist in Washington, DC.
+During her time working in a nursing home, when residents were locked-down due to the pandemic, residents’ families and friends were shut out, Sudi Rodway remained present to help alleviate the isolation residents felt and took on the extra role of helping them do video calls with friends and family… every day.
 She then went a step further and helped organize window visits.
 And when guidelines and regulations allowed, she put her creative energy to work and orchestrated patio visits, bringing families as physically close together as safely as possible.
 When it was time for limited indoor visits, Sudi developed a scheduling system that would allow family members to spend at least 30 minutes with their loved ones.
 She worked with nursing and housekeeping to make sure the residents were ready for their visitors, and that the rooms were cleaned and sanitized after each visit, and ready for the next family reunion.